internetarchive/openlibrary/docker/README.md

 The likely cause here is that text files were given CRLF line endings during cloning+checkout.
 See [Fix line endings, symlinks, and git submodules](https://github.com/internetarchive/openlibrary/wiki/Git-Cheat-Sheet#fix-line-endings-symlinks-and-git-submodules-only-for-windows-users-not-using-a-linux-vm).

-Note: after fixing this error, be on the look out for another error that will appear almost immediately after running `docker compose up` that mentions something about the `role` of `openlibrary` not existing.
-Read on for addressing that.
+Note: after fixing this error, be on the lookout for another error that will appear almost immediately after running `docker compose up` that mentions something about the `role` of `openlibrary` not existing.
+Read on for how to address that.

 #### An error similar to: FATAL: role "openlibrary" does not exist